 In response to the crisis, the demand for cars bought online has gone through the roof, with companies like Geely who owns the Volvo brand and is the largest privately-owned car producer in China, even setting up an e-commerce store promising fully contact-less process from pre-purchase including a test drive, right through to post-purchase delivery.

 Frost And Sullivan consulting estimate that by 2025 six million cars will be purchased via online platforms.
-As the coronavirus takes hold across the globe, and with pockets of outbreaks affecting entire cities and regions, there will be more scope to grow this further using eCommerce websites and online transactions.
-But even beyond the large outlay of domestic vehicles, what else will people be buying more of through online channels?
+As the coronavirus takes hold across the globe, there will be more scope to grow this further using eCommerce websites and online transactions.
+Tesla has already disrupted the way we buy cars to a large degree, but even beyond the large outlay of domestic vehicles, what else will people be buying more of through online channels?

 If you don’t want to put yourself at risk of infection or if indeed you are self-isolating, you don’t need to worry about having to find a way to go to the store to get supplies of any description.
 If you’re in a major conurbation you can get shopping the same day.
 Amazon Prime membership gives you free next day delivery, same day if you’re in their delivery catchment area.
 Even the humble fast-food delivery will be able to help you out if you make payments online.
 I can see some enterprising takeaway food companies adding a service where you will be able to arrange for the food to be dropped off without having any physical contact, in some if not all cases.